c9/docs.c9.io/src/workspaces/setting_up_github_workspace.md

 ## GitHub Activation

-You can manage your add-on services from your user profile that you can find in [./dashboard.html](the dashboard).
+You can manage your add-on services from your user profile that you can find in [the dashboard](./dashboard.html).
 When you have just signed in, click **Your Account** on the top of the left-side panel.
 Here, you can change the settings of your account.
 At the bottom, you'll see a list of add-on services that are integrated into Cloud9 IDE.
 Click **activate** on the GitHub button:

 ![Add-on Services Screenshot](./images/addonServices.png)